mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/CRUD Operations Using Mongoose.md

 Well, we know that in JavaScript, an object is basically a collection of *key value* pairs.
 So here, our *key* is *price*, and our *value* is *10*.
 With this simple value, we cannot express the concept of *more than* or *greater than 10*.
 So in order to express the concept of *greater than 10*, we need to pass an object in the place of the value *10*.
 This object is again a container for *key value* pairs.
 So here, I can use one of those operators as a *key*.
 So, I can use *greater than* operator as a *key*, so we use a doller sign *$* to indicate that this is an operator *gt*, that is *greater than*, and we set the value to *10*.
 So see what I did?
 I replaced a simple value like *10* with an object to express a concept, the concept of *greater than 10*.

+Now we can change this operator to *greater than or equal to*, if we want the *courses* that are *ten dollers* in the result as well.
+Now, let's take this to the next level.
+What if we want to get the *courses* that are between *10* and *20* dollers?
+Again, we can use another operator.